 Tuition: $10,417 (in-state) or $27,712 (out-of-state)

-10. Kaplan University
+10. Purdue University Global

 All schools shown here have been contacted and informed of their inclusion on this list.
 Schools that do not wish to be featured are immediately removed.
 School names are the registered trademarks of their original owners.
 The use of any trade name or trademark does not imply any association with the school.